-How to Install T Nuts (Different Methods)
+How to Install T Nuts (3 Easy Methods + Pro Tips)

 While working on my projects, I often found myself needing to install T-nuts.
 Although installing T-nuts isn’t overly complicated, I’ve come to prefer one method over the others.
 Let me share why.
+I use T nuts all the time in my woodworking jigs — from router tables to drill press stands — so getting the installation right really pays off.
+(See my best woodworking jigs here).

 If you’ve been looking up “how to install T nuts,” you’ve likely come across several methods.
 One of the simplest approaches is to hammer the T nut into a pre-drilled hole until it’s firmly in place.
 Sure, this method works and gets the job done, but let’s just say it’s not the most refined or professional technique out there.